ctf/taskforce.sus.mcgill.ca/index.md

 Who we are
 ----------

 CTF, or Computer Taskforce, is a McGill student group started 16 years ago with 3 computers.
-Our team of student volunteers now administers over 100 computers at various locations on campus and provides an economical printing service.
+Our team of student volunteers now administers over {{ site.num_computers }} computers at various locations on campus and provides an economical printing service.
 Find out more about us on the [about](about.html) page.

 Our services
 ------------